Updated January 2, 2023.

 If you look at online forums and real estate investment groups on social media, you’ll notice that many Philadelphia-area property owners like yourself worry about even the tiniest details (like if the grass will be maintained or not).
-It’s these very mundane-seeming questions that baffle most property owners.
+It’s these very mundane-seeming maintenance requests questions that baffle most property owners.

 Following this example, if you’ve got Philadelphia homes for rent and you want your front lawn to be maintained, leaving a lawnmower 'suggestively' on the property grounds or artfully arranged with other gardening tools may not be enough.
 Make sure there’s a detailed section of what renters are expected to maintain in your lease agreement.

 While it’s advisable to not be overly archaic and prescriptive in your lease if you want renters, a simple inclusion to say that renters are responsible for maintaining the garden (if you offer one) should suffice.
 A handy alternative that many Philly property management companies suggest is to include the expense of professional landscaping and lawn care in the rent you charge.
 This way, everybody wins!